🌲 Front Range Plant FinderPlant finder

 Is Russian sage good for the Colorado Front Range?

-Yes.
-Russian sage is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Russian sage is a well-suited shrub for Colorado's Front Range.

 How big does Russian sage get?